 The above guidance documents are a follow up to an earlier study: Background Study towards biodiversity proofing of the EU budget.

 Halting the loss of biodiversity and adapting to climate change requires increasing investment in natural capital to complement the more traditional grant-based funding.
-The NCFF financial instrument developed by the LIFE programme aims to demonstrate that natural capital projects can generate revenues or save costs, whilst delivering on biodiversity and climate adaptation objectives.
+The NCFF financial instrument developed by the LIFE programme aims to support natural capital projects that can generate revenues or save costs, whilst delivering on biodiversity and climate adaptation objectives.

-The NCFF will establish a pipeline of replicable, bankable operations that will serve as a "proof of concept" and that will demonstrate to potential investors the attractiveness of such operations.
-The available funding under the NCFF should support putting biodiversity on a path to recovery by 2030 and while proofing the concept of revenue generating bankable natural capital investments finance some 9-12 projects over the 2015-2017 period.
+The NCFF has developed a pipeline of replicable, bankable operations serving as a "proof of concept" and demonstrating to investors the attractiveness of such operations.
+The available funding under the NCFF should support putting biodiversity on a path to recovery by 2030 and while proofing the concept of revenue generating bankable natural capital investments finance some 9-12 projects over the period to 2021.

 Find out more about the LIFE Natural Capital Financing Facility implemented by the European Investment Bank.